8 Autism Symptoms Every Parent Should Know

 Strong preoccupations or obsessions

 Extreme interest in and deep knowledge of an unusual subject matter can also be autism symptoms, according to Autism Speaks.
 They offer examples like an obsession with fans, vacuum cleaners, or toilets and expertise in astronomy or Thomas the Tank Engine.
 Older children and adults with autism may develop a preoccupation with numbers, symbols, dates, or science topics.
-Don't miss this touching story of a mom helping her autistic teenage son find a job he loves.

 Taking things literally